Pyleks/Milestone-Project-3/README.md

 #### Update Recipe (Only available when logged in and author of the recipe)
-Provides identical user interface as add recipe, but pulls all the data from the database to be edited, updating a recipe at the moment will also wipe the rating, as this can be abused.
+Provides identical user interface as add recipe, but pulls all the data from the database to be edited, updating a recipe will no longer remove the rating(As originally designed to do).

 #### Smart Filter
 This filter all content on the home page depending on rating, and when it was added to give